 Becoming a director carries with it potentially onerous duties.
 Make sure you know what those duties are.
-If you are located in the London area we, at Tish Press & Company, can provide professional advice to help you fulfil your duties and obligations.
+If you are located in the Shenfield area we, at Tish Press & Company, can provide professional advice to help you fulfil your duties and obligations.

 The position of director brings both rewards and responsibilities upon an individual.